History-Ark wildlife park & exotic animal sanctuary

 After several months of renovation, with huge amounts of help from family, friends, volunteers from Stickney and the surrounding villages and local companies(A massive thank you to everyone involved), the park opened it’s gates late summer 2016.

-We hope that through our wildlife park and animal encounter talks we can help people to gain a better understanding of the creatures we share our world with and hopefully dispel a few fears along the way as well as help educate the public to the growing issues within the exotic pet trade.
+We hope that through our wildlife park and sanctuary we can continue to offer permanent homes to animals in need and help people to gain a better understanding of the creatures we share our world with and hopefully dispel a few fears along the way as well as help educate the public to the growing issues within the exotic pet trade.

 Jamie & Michelle